nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    (Ways that retrieval can be unsuccessful erroneous editing of Image field in `addressbook.json` or removing/changing images saved in `/profile_pictures` to invalid images or to a non-matching file name)
 2. Currently, there is no restrictions regarding image size for the `add-image` command.
 We plan to impose a minimum image size restriction to prevent images that are too small.
-3. Currently, the `import` command only allows importing contacts from 2 faculties.
+3. Currently, imported contacts from the `import` command are not filled up with real data.
+We plan to use external resources to find these data to fill up the imported contacts with.
+We also plan to include even more relevant contacts, as only 2 contacts are imported for each faculty as of now.
-4. Currently, imported contacts from the `import` command are not filled up with real data.
+4. Currently, the `import` command only allows importing contacts from 2 faculties.
+Again, we plan to include more faculties in the list of faculties available for import by using external resources to retrieve more data about contacts from different faculties.

 [Back to top](#top)